JD Edwards World to EnterpriseOne Upgrades

-JD Edwards EnterpriseOne is a web-based ERP, however you have the choice of whether to deploy E1 on-prem or host in the cloud.
+JD Edwards EnterpriseOne is a web-based ERP, however you have the choice of whether to deploy JD Edwards E1 on-premise or host in the cloud.
 Many organizations choose cloud hosting, including Oracle Cloud, Amazon Web Services, or Microsoft Azure.

 Reducing modifications should be the goal of your World to E1 migration.
 To determine what JDE customizations are still needed versus what can be eliminated, the first step is document current customizations.
 From there, a plan of action can be made on how to handle retrofits.

 How many interfaces with JDE currently exist within your organization?
 Below are some steps to take regarding integrations when planning for the 9.2 upgrade.

 - Verify the integration is still supported and works in a web enabled environment